electric-sql/electric/website/docs/integrations/gcp.md

 > [!Warning] Don't use Cloud Run
 > We **don't recommend** that you use [Cloud Run](https://cloud.google.com/run) to deploy the Electric sync service because Cloud Run uses an in-memory filesystem and does not provide persistent file storage for Shape logs.

+> [!Warning] IPv6 support
+> If you're connecting to Postgres over IPv6 (for example, if you're [connecting to Supabase Postgres](./supabase#troubleshooting-ipv6)) then you may need to be on a Premium Network Tier to configure IPv6 for your VPC.
+See [this article](https://cloud.google.com/vpc/docs/subnets#ipv6-ranges) for more details.

 ### Deploy your app

 GCP provides a range of [website hosting options](https://cloud.google.com/solutions/web-hosting?hl=en).
 For example you can deploy a static app to [Google Storage](https://cloud.google.com/storage/docs/hosting-static-website) with [Cloud Build](https://cloud.google.com/build/docs/overview).